jejacks0n/teaspoon/README.md

 ### Manifest Style

-Teabag likes to look for files for you, but you can disable this feature and maintain a manifest yourself.
+Teabag is happy to look for files for you, but you can disable this feature and maintain a manifest yourself.
 Since each suite can utilize a different spec helper, you can use these to create your own manifest of specs using the `= require` directive.

 Tell the suite that you don't want it to match any files, and then retuire files in your spec helper.